m-bengtsson/groob-backend/README.md

 npm install
 ```

+#### Setup a working mysql server connection

 #### Setup .env file

 - Create .env-file
-- Copy and paste content from example.env
+- Copy and paste content from example.env - change the values to your local values

 #### Setup database